Periods and harmonic analysis on spherical varieties: Review of spherical varieties

 \begin{proof} By \cite[Proposition 3.4]{Lu}, a homogeneous spherical variety $\YY$ for $\GG$ is induced from a parabolic $\PP^-$ (assumed opposite to a standard parabolic $\PP$) if and only if $\supp(\Delta_Y)\cup \Delta(\YY)$ is contained in the set of simple roots of the Levi subgroup of $\PP$. \end{proof}

 The variety $\XX_\Theta^L$ will be called a \emph{Levi variety} for $\XX$.
 It is a \emph{canonical} subvariety of $\XX_\Theta$ once the parabolic $\PP_\Theta^-$ has been chosen (in particular, once we choose a standard Borel and a Levi $\LL(\XX)$ as explained in \ref{invariants}), namely the subvariety of points stabilized by $\UU_\Theta$.
 Notice, moreover, that its inclusion in $\XX_\Theta$, indeed in $\mathring \XX_\Theta\cdot \PP_\Theta$, allows us to \emph{canonically} identify it with the quotient $\mathring \XX \PP_\Theta/\UU_{\PP_\Theta}$.
-In general, we could have $\LL_\Theta = \GG$; however, of particular interest to us will be the case of wavefront varieties, where the boundary degenerations are parabolically induced from sufficiently small Levi subgroups:
+In general, we could have $\LL_\Theta = \GG$; in the wavefront case, however, the boundary degenerations are parabolically induced from sufficiently small Levi subgroups: